aptos-foundation/AIPs/aips/aip-x.md

 3. Intent Solver will maintain a local pool of intents for each type of intent contract and sythesize a path that would meet the exchange contract.
 4. Intent Solver will sign and submit transactions to process the intent.
     - In our initial implementation, intent resolution is implemented first come first serve based.
 The first transaction that can resolve the intent will be able to get the resources wrapped in the intent.
-    - Intent resolution will be done by aptos framework code to make sure the solver did meet the condition listed in the intent contract.
+    - Intent resolution will be done by a library code to make sure the solver did meet the condition listed in the intent contract.

 Aptos Labs will be responsible for implementing:
 1. A set of intent contracts to ramp up the system.
-2. Framework code for creating and validating intents.
+2. Library code for creating and validating intents.
 3. (TBD) SDK/Wallet support for creating an intent transaction.

 Aptos Labs is looking for potential partners to work on intent solver.